Shantanu9588/Template/README.md

 - ⚛️ **React 19** with enhanced performance and modern hooks
 - 🧱 Modular component-based structure
-- 🔄 State management with React Context / Redux (optional)
+- 🔄 State management with Redux
-- 📊 Dashboard layout with charts, tables, widgets, etc.
+- 📊 Dashboard layout with charts, tables, etc.
 - 🎨 Styled using Tailwind CSS
 - 🔍 Optimized for performance and accessibility